-- 47 The company does not have any property whose title deeds are not held in the name of the company. - 48 Company has not revalued its Investment Property during the financial year 2022-23 - 49 Company has not revalued its Property, Plant and Equipment during the financial year 2022-23 - 50 Company does not have any intangible asset so there cannot be any revaluation of the same. - The company has no Intangible asset under development during the financial year 2022-23 - The company is not holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - 53 The Company has borrowings from banks or financial institutions on the basis of security of current assets. - 54 The company has not been declared as a wilful defaulter by any bank or financial Institution or other lender till the Financial Year 2022-23. - As per the information available with the management, the company has not entered into any transactions with the companies who have been struck off under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956, - 56 Company has filed necessary forms with ROC for Creation and satisfaction of Charges within stipulated time period during the financial year 2022-23
+- 47 The company does not have any property whose title deeds are not held in the name of the company. - 48 Company has not revalued its Investment Property during the financial year 2023-24 - 49 Company has not revalued its Property, Plant and Equipment during the financial year 2023-24 - 50 Company does not have any intangible asset so there cannot be any revaluation of the same.
+The company has no Intangible asset under development during the financial year 2023-24 - 51 During the previous year, due to cyclone in Kutch, the company has suffered loss in respect of deterioration of inventories and subsequently insurance claim was lodged with M/s ICICI Lombard General Insurance Company Limited for Rs.
+810.38 lakhs.
+The company has received payment of Rs.
+707.79 lakhs during the previous year and balance Rs.
+102.59 lakhs in April'2024. - 52 The company is not holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - 53 The Company has borrowings from banks or financial institutions on the basis of security of current assets.
+The quarterly returns or statements of current assets filed by the Company with banks or financial institutions are in agreement with the books of accounts. - 54 The company has not been declared as a wilful defaulter by any bank or financial Institution or other lender till the Financial Year 2023-24. - As per the information available with the management, the company has not entered into any transactions with the companies who have been struck off under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956, - 56 Company has filed necessary forms with ROC for Creation and satisfaction of Charges within stipulated time period during the financial year 2023-24